onenorth/keystone-publishable/README.md

 __Default__: `undefined`

-This is the MongoDB connection string to your live content database.
+This is the MongoDB connection string to your __live__ database.

-_Note: If the `MONGO_URI` environment variable matches this value, then publish events will not fire off._
+_Note: If the `MONGO_URI` environment variable matches this value, the admin UI will be read only._

 #### `liveUrl`